 Created by an exceptional agreement between the governments of Abu Dhabi and France signed in 2007, Louvre Abu Dhabi was designed by Jean Nouvel and opened on Saadiyat Island in November 2017.

 The museum’s growing collection is unparalleled in the region and spans thousands of years of human history, including prehistoric tools, artefacts, religious texts, iconic paintings and contemporary artworks.
 The name of “Louvre” is licensed to Abu Dhabi for 30 years and 6 months from the date of the signature of the agreement.

-Louvre Abu Dhabi is overseen by the Department of Culture and Tourism - Abu Dhabi (DTC Abu Dhabi), the entity that develops and promotes the Emirate of Abu Dhabi as an inspired global destination, rich in cultural authenticity and diverse natural offerings with the aim of supporting Abu Dhabi’s evolution into an excellent, sustainable destination of distinction.
+Louvre Abu Dhabi is overseen by the Department of Culture and Tourism - Abu Dhabi (DCT Abu Dhabi), the entity that develops and promotes the emirate of Abu Dhabi as an inspired global destination, rich in cultural authenticity and diverse natural offerings, with the aim of supporting Abu Dhabi’s evolution into an excellent, sustainable destination of distinction.

 ABOUT THE DEPARTMENT OF CULTURE AND TOURISM – ABU DHABI